- Low End: $200

 - Defog Window Cost (2×3 ft window pane): $70

 - Warranty Glass Replacement: Free

 - Broken Window Glass Replacement: $200-$500

 Window Installation Cost

-These are the average window installation cost in the US is $5,091, according to HomeAdvisor. with installation costs included.
+These are the average window installation cost is about $5,420, with average prices ranging from $2,946 to $8,480 in the US for 2020, according to HomeAdvisor.
+Window installation costs are included in this estimate.
 There are various window types to choose from.
 The overall cost of the project is going to be affected by the style you decide on.
 Below is a range of the prices for each type of window.
-Lower prices will correspond with the materials of lesser quality, while the higher priced materials reflect a material with higher quality.
+Lower prices will correspond with the materials of lesser quality, while the higher-priced materials reflect a material with higher quality.

 This list only reflects the cost of window materials:

 - Double-Hung Windows: $350-$850

 - Picture & Fixed Windows: $150 – $1,200